BCCDC-PHL/mpxv-artic-nf/README.md

 | `varFreqThreshold`               | `0.75`   | Allele frequency threshold for unambiguous variant                                                                  |
 | `varMinDepth`                    | `10`     | Minimum coverage depth to call variant                                                                              |

+### Depth Normalization
+By default, sequence depth will be normalized using `bbnorm` to the value specified by the `--normalizationTargetDepth` param (default: 200).
+To skip depth normalization, add the `--skip_normalize_depth` flag.

 #### QC
 A script to do some basic QC is provided in `bin/qc.py`.
 It measures the % of reference bases are covered by `varMinDepth`, and the longest stretch of consensus sequence with no `N` bases.
 This script does not make a QC pass/fail call.